-To ensure that this exercise as thoroughly as possible, Official Driving School provides students with multiple practice attempts.
+To ensure that this exercise is as thorough as possible, Official Driving School provides students with multiple practice attempts.

 Learning the basic principles and reference points required to parallel park successfully prepares most students to pass this portion of their test.

 Initially, try to find a quiet area so you don’t block traffic and you have time to stop the car and explain each reference point.
-Also, be sure to use a method that allows the student to turn the wheels while the car is in motion.
-If you turn the wheels sharp repeatedly while stopped, this will cause unnecessary wear on your power steering unit and tires.
-A general rule of thumb is to back slowly and to turn the wheel quickly.
+Also, be sure to use a method that allows the student to turn the tires while the car is in motion.
+If the tires are repeatedly and sharply turned while stopped, this will cause unnecessary wear on your power steering unit and as well as the tires themselves.
+A general rule-of-thumb is to back slowly and to turn the wheel quickly.
 Another good general rule is to keep the student looking back while backing and looking forward while moving ahead.
 Students, of course, fear knocking over the parking cones at the exam stations, so explain that this usually happens when the car is moving in one direction while the driver is looking in the opposite direction!

 Using these general guidelines with the following steps will make parallel parking easier and safer for the novice driver: